 Insert Unit – An insert to convert a traditional hearth into an electric one.

-Instead, try to focus on electric fireplaces as an investment.
-If you invest more on a higher end electrical fireplace, you will have one that warms your home very well and you will see huge savings in your heating bill at the end of the month.
-Over time, these savings add up and will actually help cover the initial cost of the fireplace you purchased.
-On top of all of this, when you invest in high end electric fireplaces you will usually get much more realistic flame effects like ones that use 3D hologram projection.
+Instead, try to focus on an electric fireplace as an investment.
+If you invest more in a higher-end electric fireplace, you will have one that warms your home well and is energy-efficient.
+Over time, these savings add up and will actually cover the initial cost of the fireplace.
+On top of all of this, when you invest in a high end electric fireplace, you will usually get much more realistic flame effects like ones that use 3D holographic projection.

-MagikFlame has amazing crackling log audio sounds that go along with the flicker flames for a total immersive experience.
+MagikFlame has amazing crackling log sounds that go along with the flicker flames for a total immersive experience.

 MagikFlame boasts an efficiently powerful infrared quartz heater that can put out 5,200 BTUs of heat.